zhengjunyao-work/arc24/docs/modeling/Iteration_10_improve_selection.md

 I'm going to create a notebook to do a proof of concept of the idea using VLLM.
 If it works I will convert it to a script that can replace the current voting script.

+I have found that when requiring VLLM to compute the logprobs of the prompt it causes OOM error if the prompt length is not small.
+Thus we cannot use that feature.
+I'm going to try instead to use the logprob of the generated grids.

 Links:

 - [Github issue: Add efficient interface for evaluating probabilities of fixed prompt-completion pairs](https://github.com/vllm-project/vllm/issues/5234)